girishjjain/DevResx/scala.md

 ### Scala variables
 * Scala has two kinds of variables
-  * var - assignment can change
+  * `var` - assignment can change
-  * val - assignment can not change
+  * `val` - assignment can not change
-* A val is similar to final variable in Java
+* A `val` is similar to `final` variable in Java
-* When you define a variable with val, the variable can’t be reassigned, but the object to which it refers could potentially still be changed.
-For example, a val pointing to an array can't be reassigned but elements in the array can still be updated.
+* When you define a variable with `val`, the variable can’t be reassigned, but the object to which it refers could potentially still be changed.
+For example, a `val` pointing to an array can't be reassigned but elements in the array can still be updated.

 ### In Scala